Climate Change Response

 Future Goals

-- Fully switch to large-capacity refillable bottles for toiletries by the end of 2024.
+- Fully switch to large-capacity refillable bottles and reduce paper usage by 3–5% annually.

 Impact